How to buy Norwegian Cruise Line (NCLH) shares in Australia

 Norwegian Cruise Line Holdings Ltd (NCLH) is a leading travel services business with stocks listed in the US.
-It opened the day at US$31.7 after a previous close of US$32.49.
-During the day the price has varied from a low of USD31.36 to a high of USD32.4599.
-The latest price was USD32.23 (25 minute delay).
+It opened the day at US$18.83 after a previous close of US$18.77.
+During the day the price has varied from a low of USD18.59 to a high of USD18.96.
+The latest price was USD18.68 (25 minute delay).
 Norwegian Cruise Line is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Norwegian Cruise Line

 - Search for Norwegian Cruise Line.
 Find the share by name or ticker symbol: NCLH.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Norwegian Cruise Line.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?